Voyages of Christopher Columbus: First landing in the Americas

-They landed on the morning of October 12.
 Columbus called this island San Salvador; its Indigenous name was Guanahani.
-The modern San Salvador Island (Note: Renamed from Watling's Island in 1925 in the belief that it was Columbus's San Salvador) in the Bahamas is considered to be the most likely candidate for this island.
+The modern San Salvador Island (Note: Renamed from Watling's Island in 1925 in the belief that it was Columbus's San Salvador.) in the Bahamas is considered to be the most likely candidate for this island.
 (Note: Other candidates are Plana Cays, Grand Turk, Cat Island, Rum Cay, Samana Cay, or Mayaguana.)
 Columbus wrote of the Natives he first encountered in his journal entry of 12 October 1492:Many of the men I have seen have scars on their bodies, and when I made signs to them to find out how this happened, they indicated that people from other nearby islands come to San Salvador to capture them; they defend themselves the best they can.
 I believe that people from the mainland come here to take them as slaves.
 They ought to make good and skilled servants, for they repeat very quickly whatever we say to them.
 I think they can very easily be made Christians, for they seem to have no religion.
 If it pleases our Lord, I will take six of them to Your Highnesses when I depart, in order that they may learn our language.